bvdputte/kirby-log/readme.md

 1. The default location where logfiles will be saved is `/site/kirbylogs/`.
 You can change `kirbylogs` foldername by using setting it via the options `$kirby->option("bvdputte.kirbylog.logfolder", "myownfoldername");`.
 2. The default logname is `kirbylog.log`.
 Change it with `$kirby->option("bvdputte.kirbylog.logname", "custom-logname.log");`.
+3. The default loglevel is `info`.
+Change it with `$kirby->option("bvdputte.kirbylog.defaultloglevel, "debug");`.
+Be sure to use a valid PSR-3 loglevel.